 And with just those three skills or knowledge you have foregone a baby sitter, saved a life and saved some money from calling a mechanic.

 3. It could earn you a job

 A lot of jobs have nothing to do with how many languages you speak but if you take it upon yourself to learn new languages of your interest, it wouldn’t be hard to find a job if you can speak 3 or 5 languages or even better write them, in some sectors like travel and tourism, even if you lack hospitality skills the fact that you took it upon yourself to learn a new language gives you an advantage in that industry.

 In fact, 5 languages are an overkill as most people know two languages or 3 at most, and knowing five puts you in a position to work as a spy, highly paid interpreter or u can even be hired for corporate espionage…just saying.

 4. Your confidence is hugely boosted

-Remember those kids in class that would read ahead of the teacher in that they would either skip class because they read everything and they are confident they know it or they would always have their hand up in class because they are at par with what the teacher is teaching, one underlying factor in their in behavior is confidence that what they know it is the right or correct thing and they are confident of their answer that’s why their hand would be up.
+Remember those kids in the class that would read ahead of the teacher in that they would either skip class because they read everything and they are confident they know it or they would always have their hand up in class because they are at par with what the teacher is teaching, one underlying factor in their in behavior is the confidence that what they know is the right or correct thing and they are confident of their answer that’s why their hand would be up.

 5. Not everything is taught in school